 Employees are people, and people resist changes.
 It’s not something business owners can alter or affect – it’s the nature of people we should deal with.
 People tend to feel insecure when changes occur because they face uncertainty.

 These issues include missed requirements, critical bugs, inconsistency of the new software with the existing processes, etc. Speaking about issues with the software, It’s not a surprise that more than 70% of projects fail.
 Failure is a risk that often waits just around the next corner.
-The best way to address it is to collaborate with robust software solutions and reliable software developers like the SumatoSoft company.
+The best way to address it is to collaborate with robust software applications and reliable software developers like the SumatoSoft company.

 Reason #3: An ill-conceived implementation plan

-Implementation Plan Is The First Milestone To Success
+Software Implementation Plan Is The First Milestone To Success

 An Implementation Plan is a roadmap for introducing new software or updates.
 It starts with the requirements and goals for software implementation.
 Then it describes all effects of the new software on business processes and lists all activities that need to be done so the implementation process would go smoothly and deliver necessary strategic results.

-7 Steps Of The Implementation Plan:
+7 Steps Of The Software Implementation Plan: